temidataspot/england-health-index-etl-sql/README.md

-Here’s a concise and engaging **GitHub repository description** for your ETL project:

----

 # **ETL Pipeline in R with BigQuery 🚀**

 This repository contains an **end-to-end ETL pipeline** built in **R** to extract, clean, and load health index data into **Google BigQuery**.
 The project covers: